 (these are from my page on how to balance chemical equations)

 Any correctly balanced equation, especially in diagrammatic form, illustrates the law of conservation of mass, ie the number of atoms for each element MUST be the same on both sides of the equation.
 No atoms lost or gained and neither do atoms change their atomic mass in a reaction.

 ATOMS at the START = ATOMS at the END (atoms conserved, just arranged differently!) and

-TOTAL MASS REACTANTS = TOTAL MASS of PRODUCTS (another way of expressing the law of conservation of mass)
+TOTAL MASS REACTANTS = TOTAL MASS of PRODUCTS (the law of conservation of mass)